agaby/darl-dev/Darl.GraphQL/md/index.md

 ### Documentation index

 DARL is a language and set of tools for reasoning in the presence of uncertainty.
-The princple business of AI and ML is handling uncertainty.
+The principle business of AI and ML is handling uncertainty.
 The most common aspect of uncertainty that drives the use of AI and ML is _model uncertainty_; the fact that for a particular problem there may be no defined analytical method for solving it.
 Alternatively, the true state of a system may be unknown or known only within bounds.